 Specifically, we study a sample of fully leptonic top decays from the process, $pp \rightarrow t\bar{t} \to b \bar{b} \mu^{-}e^{+} \nu_{e}\bar{\nu}_{\mu}$, at the Large Hardron Collider (LHC) with 7 TeV center-of-mass energy.
-To compute the theory prediction for the process eq.~(\ref{ttbar}) we employ $\mathtt{MadGraph5}$~1.4.2 \cite{Alwall:2011fk} as a matrix element generator.
-We also take $m_{\mathrm{top}}$ of 173~GeV and the patron distribution functions (PDFs) $\mathtt{CTEQ6L1}$~\cite{Pumplin:2002vw} evaluated with a renormalization and factorization scale varied depending on the kinematics of each event according to the default of $\mathtt{MadGraph5}$.
+To compute the theory prediction for the given process we employ $\mathtt{MadGraph5}$~1.4.2 \cite{Alwall:2011fk} taking $m_{\mathrm{top}}$ of 173~GeV and the patron distribution functions (PDFs) $\mathtt{CTEQ6L1}$~\cite{Pumplin:2002vw} with default choice of the renormalization and factorization scales.

 The result of the associated fit is exhibited in FIG.~\ref{fig:ansatzcheck} which shows a very good agreement between the theory prediction from $\mathtt{MadGraph5}$ and the fitting function.
 To quantify the goodness of the {\it ansatz} with an objective measure we compute both the Kolmogorov-Smirnov (KS)~\cite{James:2006zz} and the $\chi^{2}$ value.
 The latter is computed taking bin counts for a luminosity of $5fb^{-1}$ at LHC with $\sqrt{s}=7 \tev$ assuming that the error on each bin count is gaussian.
-The result is $\chi^{2}=39.3$ for 198 degrees of freedom while the KS test statistic is 0.012.
-Neither the $\chi^{2}$ nor the KS test has any particular probabilistic meaning attached to it, in fact they just serve the purpose of quantifying in an objective manner the agreement between the theory prediction and the {\it ansatz}.
-The $\chi^{2}$ should be sensitive to deviations in regions of the distribution where there are more events, i.e., at the peak, while the KS test should be sensitive to the overall shape.
-Both tests indicate that our {\it ansatz} gives a very good fit to the theory curve.
-Although not shown in the figure, the agreement is very good also in the high-energy tail.
-We have investigated the sensitivity of this result to the choice of the PDFs by repeating the same fit on the theory prediction obtained using the $\mathtt{MRST2002NLO}$ PDFs set of Ref.~\cite{Martin:2003sf}.
-We observe negligible differences w.r.t. the result obtained with $\mathtt{CTEQ6L1}$.
+The result is $\chi^{2}=39.3$ for 198 degrees of freedom while the KS test statistic is 0.012, which, rather than being taken in any statistical sense, should be taken as an indication that our {\it ansatz} gives a very good fit to the theory curve.
+We have investigated the sensitivity of this result to the choice of the PDFs by repeating the same fit for the theory prediction obtained using the $\mathtt{MRST2002NLO}$ PDFs set of Ref.~\cite{Martin:2003sf}.
+We observe negligible differences from the result obtained with $\mathtt{CTEQ6L1}$.

 So far, we have found that the {\it ansatz} in eq.~(\ref{eq:fitter}) is very good at reproducing the theory prediction.
 In fact, this success suggests that the {\it ansatz} may be used to measure the combination of masses in eq.~(\ref{Estar}) from {\em experimental} data.
 In order to investigate this possibility, we go back to the example of the top quark, namely, we would like to use the fitting function in order to extract the peak of the observed energy distribution of the $b$-jet and measure the top quark mass by plugging this value and the well-known mass of the $W$ boson into eq.~(\ref{Estar}).